DarienLibrary/website_content/content/_finished/art_on_view/art-on-view.md

 <br />

 ### About the Artist
-The Artistic Director of the DHS musical this spring in Justin Mossa (also the extremely talented brother of the young women who was in the gallery before Jayson).
-He would like to curate a show of the art of the production - sets, costumes, marketing, front of shhp (lobby) etc. Nothing would be sold; rather it would be a collection of the artistic steps in the design process of a stage production: mood boards, preliminary sketches, construction models to-scale, costume flats, costume pieces on mannequins, etc.
+The Artistic Director of the DHS musical this spring is Justin Mossa.
+Justin will curate a show at Darien Library of the art of the production - sets, costumes, marketing, etc.  A collection of the artistic steps in the design process of a stage production such as mood boards, preliminary sketches, construction models to-scale, costume flats, costume pieces on mannequins will be displayed at the Library from March 19th ending April 17th.
 <br />
 <br />